 This past summer Bear got sick with severe gastrointestinal problems.
 After rushing him to the vet he tested positive for Parvo, which was very unlikely, considering it is typically a puppy disease and Bear was 13.
 The veterinarian figured it must’ve come from the yard, since Parvo can incubate up to three years in soil.
 Bear was treated by three treatments of IVs, but the gastrointestinal issues continued.
 After researching better food options, Bernadette found The Honest Kitchen’s Grain Free Base Mix; since then Bear hasn’t had any more gastrointestinal issues.
-He also goes nuts for THK’s Brave fish and coconut food, which doesn’t trigger any of his digestive issues.
+He also goes nuts for The Honest Kitchen’s Limited Ingredient Fish Recipe, which doesn’t trigger any of his digestive issues.

 To make matters more complicated, Bear is epileptic.
 Bernadette was excited to hear that The Honest Kitchen’s Grain Free Base Mix didn’t contain any Rosemary, since it’s an ingredient linked to aggravate seizures.
 Bear isn’t on seizure medication and has only had two since being on the Honest Kitchen diet, much less than he normally does.

 Bernadette swears by The Honest Kitchen and quality food now; “Research your dog food.
 If you want your dog to live a healthy life, feed them good food.
 Feeding them healthier food will minimize vet visits, whether it be allergies, obesity, or even diabetes.
 If I don’t know the ingredients, I won’t buy it.”
 Bear, along with his pals Daisy and Buckeye, love eating Honest Kitchen.
 Bernadette is also now the Head Representative for Russell Rescue Inc. in the Carolinas Region and feeds her foster dogs the Fruit & Veggie Base Mix.